UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

             - ```filename=$(date +"%m-%d-%H-%M")"-somename.txt"```
             - The above variable *filename* would then contain the value 04-19-11-17-somename.txt

-22. There is a part on running interactive jobs in the end of Sabrys lesson.
+22. There is a part on running interactive jobs in the end of the Scheduling Jobs lesson.
 Is this to use with for example Jupyter for debugging?
 I am still in an early phase and my Python programs only give me a lot of errors, so I cannot submit them as scripts yet.
     - Thank you for pointing it out.
 Will show this after the exercises